-The Green Level Unit on King Arthur and the Middle Ages is designed to teach your child not only this classic legend but historical information about England in the Middle Ages.
+The Green Level Unit on King Arthur and the Middle Ages is designed to teach your child not only this classic legend but also historical information about England in the Middle Ages.
 Learn about knights, castles, and kings in an interactive way that also leads you to explore topics in science, language, math, and more.
 Designed to cover all subject areas, without letting your student know how much they are learning, this unit is not only educational but fun and engaging!

-As a special added bonus, this program comes with a shorter unit study on the book Castles by David Macaulay.
+As a special bonus, this program comes with a shorter unit study on the book Castles by David Macaulay.
 This beautiful book will help your child explore the building of a castle and what made castles unique and important to the Middle Ages.

 The topics covered in King Arthur and the Middle Ages include: